adobe/aem-project-archetype/README.md

 includeExamples         | `y`            | Includes a [Component Library](https://www.aemcomponents.dev/) example site (can be `y`, or `n`). includeErrorHandler     | `n`            | Includes a custom 404 response page that will be global to the entire instance (can be `y` or `n`).

-### Notes

-If the archetype is executed in interactive mode the first time properties with default values can't be changed (see [ARCHETYPE-308](https://issues.apache.org/jira/browse/ARCHETYPE-308) for more details).
-The value can be changed when the property confirmation at the end is denied and the questionnaire gets repeated, or by passing the parameter in the command line (e.g.
-`-DincludeExamples=n`).

-When running on Windows and generating the dispatcher configuration, you should be running in an elevated command prompt or the Windows Subsystem for Linux (see [#329](https://github.com/adobe/aem-project-archetype/issues/329)).

 ## Provided Maven profiles
 The generated maven project support different deployment profiles when running the Maven install goal `mvn install` within the reactor.